websockets/ws/doc/ws.md

     tick.
 To improve compatibility with the WHATWG standard, the default value is `false`.
 Setting it to `true` improves performance slightly.
-  - `finishRequest` {Function} A function which can be used to customize the headers of each http request before it is sent.
+  - `finishRequest` {Function} A function which can be used to customize the headers of each HTTP request before it is sent.
 See description below.
   - `followRedirects` {Boolean} Whether or not to follow redirects.
 Defaults to `false`.
   - `generateMask` {Function} The function used to generate the masking key.
 It takes a `Buffer` that must be filled synchronously and is called before a message is sent, for each message.
-By default the buffer is filled with cryptographically strong random bytes.
+By default, the buffer is filled with cryptographically strong random bytes.
   - `handshakeTimeout` {Number} Timeout in milliseconds for the handshake request.
 This is reset after every redirection.